zacharycompton/zacharycompton.github.io/_pages/test.md

 ---
-permalink: /
+permalink: /test
 title: 'ACE Scholars R Tutorial Portal'
 excerpt: "R Tutorials"
 toc: true
 author_profile: true
 redirect_from:
-  - /about/
-  - /about.html
 ---

-## Installation of R, Rstudio, GIT, and Github account creation.
+## Installation of R, Rstudio, GIT, and Github account
 To learn R through ACE Scholar R Tutorials, you will first have to do four key steps on your machine: install R, install R Studio, install GIT, and create a Github account.

 - Installing R and Rstudio